 Habitat offers new and affordable homes for sale in our H2 program to qualified applicants.
 The buyer will pay market value for their home and the current interest rate set by the lender.

-Habitat homes are three bedrooms and two-baths and are 1,200 square feet.
-All of our homes are single story, wood frame structures that earn the highest energy ratings possible.
+Habitat homes are three bedrooms and two-baths and are 1,300 square feet.
+Our homes earn the highest energy ratings possible.

 Traditional Habitat homes (H1) are built by volunteers and the partner family but some parts of the home must be constructed by licensed contractors.

 New Habitat homes (H2) are constructed by licensed contractors.

 Depending on weather, it takes four months to build a home.